Rcperez/G-lucidum-hybrid-genome-assembly/README.md

 ## **Results**

+I was not able to significantly improve the assembly in my first pass.
+Using Flye and Pilon with approximately 8x long-reads and the original Illumina short-reads produced by JGI that were available from the SRA as of 02/2021, I was able to produce a draft *de novo* assembly with a BUSCO completeness score of 94.1%.
+The polished Flye assembly is 39015904 bp; has an NGA50 of 296900 bp; and is composed of 137 contigs.

+The polished, gapclosed, merged assembly composed of the MycoCosm assembly, the polished flye assembly, and the LR Gapclosed assembly is characterized by a NGA50 of 2873704 bp, 50 contigs and a total length of 41306650 bp.

+I abandoned several methods, such as HybridSPAdes because of computational resource limitations.
+Interestingly, after BBMap and minimap2 processing of short- and long-reads, respectively, HASLR produced a significantly shorter assembly, 34 Mbp, than expected, 39 Mbp.

 ## **Future Directions**

-I would process the raw traces from the MinION using Bonito to basecall and sequence correct thea new reads using Medaka.
-I would use the improved long-reads in conjunction with an optimized parametarization of LR_Gapcloser and the MycoCosm assembly, followed by a series of polishing steps using Racon for long-reads and Pilon for short-reads.
+In the absence of additional long-read sequencing resources, such as additional MinION reads or PacBio HiFi reads, I would process the raw traces from the MinION using Bonito to basecall and sequence correct thea new reads using Medaka.
+I would use the improved long-reads in conjunction with an optimized parametarization of LR Gapcloser and the MycoCosm assembly, followed by a series of polishing steps using Racon for long-reads and Pilon for short-reads.

 ## **Methods**
 I began by acquiring the Illumina short-reads produced by the JGI.
 I used SRA-tools to retrieve 3 files from the SRA.
 I then used the BBMap suite followed by fastp to pre-process the short-reads.
 I used minimap2 to pre-process the consolidated nanopore reads that were produced by MinKNOW.